wiradityaa/wiradityaa/README.md

 ---

 ### 📚 Interests
-- Data analytics & visualization
+- Data analytics, pipelines, and visualization
 - Machine learning & deep learning
 - AI, LLMs, and how they work
 - Figuring out real stuff using data